Arkansas Department of Health investigating possible vaping-related lung illnesses

-ARKANSAS (KFTA) — Those with the Arkansas Department of Health are warning Arkansans to consider the risk of a potential lung illness derived from electronic smoking devices, e-cigarettes and vaping.
+ARKANSAS (KNWA) — Those with the Arkansas Department of Health are warning Arkansans to consider the risk of a potential lung illness derived from electronic smoking devices, e-cigarettes and vaping.

 The state health department reports four cases in Arkansas are being investigated.